 2) One member of the House of Representatives appointed by the Speaker of the House to serve at the pleasure of the Speaker of the House.

 > (4) No more than 5 Council members of 1 political party; provided however, that failing or declining to announce one’s political affiliation shall not make such person ineligible for appointment.

-> (5) The Secretaries of Agriculture and State, the Director of the Delaware Economic Development Office, and the State Liaison Officer for the federal Land and Water Conservation Fund, or designees appointed by the respective Secretary, Director, or Officer, who shall be ex officio members of the Council without voting powers.
+> (b) The Secretaries of the Departments of Agriculture and State, the Director of the Delaware Economic Development Office, and the State Liaison Officer for the federal Land and Water Conservation Fund, or designees appointed by the respective Secretary, Director, or Officer, who shall be ex officio advisors to the Council without voting powers.

 > (c) The Governor shall appoint the chairperson of the Council.

 > (d) The Department shall furnish clerical, technical, legal, and other services required by the Council in the performance of its official duties.

 > (e) Members of the Council shall receive no compensation but may be reimbursed for their actual and necessary expenses incurred in the performance of their official duties.

 > (f) For purposes of conducting business of the Council, 5 voting members shall constitute a quorum.
 Except as otherwise provided in this chapter, a majority vote of the members present at a meeting at which a quorum is present shall be required on any action or matter before the Council.

-> (g) The Council may adopt procedural rules and regulations to carry out the provisions of this chapter.
+> (g) The Council may adopt procedural rules to carry out its functions under this chapter.

 > § 7506 Powers and duties of the Council.